“I thank my God always concerning you for the grace of God which was given to you by Christ Jesus…”

 We owe God out of gratitude and not out of obligation.

 The major appeal to Christian living is to live commensurate with whom we are.
 We owe God out of gratitude and not out of obligation.

 Once God places us in Christ, grace is ours permanently.
 Once God gives grace to the believer, He cannot withhold it.
 He will always operate in grace toward us.
 Grace forever removes subjective guilt.
 Subjective guilt means that we psychologically pay for our sins.
 Objective guilt (proper guilt) means that we objectively recognize our sin and accept the grace of God to forgive that sin.

 This grace is always unlimited and undeserved promise from God.
 It is a promise that we claim by faith.
-There is no way that we can pay for our sin; there is only One who could and did.
-We are hopeless and helpless to offer any payment of sin to God so we cannot pay for sin by subjective guilt.
+There is no way to pay for our sins; there is only One who could and did.
+We are hopeless and helpless to offer any payment of sin to God, so we cannot pay for sin by subjective guilt.